 The A&SJ counted two locomotives and 100 freight cars – 80 flatcars and 20 coal hoppers – in its roster at that time.

-The A&SJ — known euphemistically by railroaders back then as the “Andy & Sam Jackson” — only lasted a few years before it was acquired by the second iteration of the Western Pacific Railroad in July 1903, which expanded the line’s reach from the Bay Area through Nevada into Utah.
+The A&SJ – known euphemistically by railroaders back then as the “Andy & Sam Jackson” – only lasted a few years before it formed the foundation of the second iteration of the Western Pacific Railroad in July 1903, which expanded the line’s reach from the Bay Area through Nevada into Utah.

 The Carbona Depot

 For many years, the Western Pacific had a depot at the Curve which, for most of its years, had “Carbona” on its rooftop sign.
 Although the Southern Pacific had many more trains rolling through its lines in and out of Tracy, the WP kept busy at Carbona, especially during the produce season, and it had several passenger trains that passed through here over the years, including the world-famous California Zephyr on its trek from Oakland to Chicago and back again.

 The Western Pacific’s Tracy depot, late in its life